c-dickens/sketching_optimisation/README.md

 Examples of random projection sketching methods to reduce the computational burden of intensive matrix computations.

+All datasets can be downloaded in the required format from https://drive.google.com/open?id=1w-EwPNmi-qiddui1RfSBhbrylL_8LlgN Note that these must be placed in the `data/` directory e.g. `data/YearPredictionMSD.npy`

 ### Completed Experiments:
 Experiment `exp` is located in `experiments/` and the corresponding output is found in